catalinaescalona/greendevs/SQL_TESTING.md

 * The new user is contained within the Users Table.
 * The new user is successfully registered in the system.
-* The new users password is stored correctly.
+* The new user's password is stored correctly.

 <br></br>